-- Is the mentor's research qualifications and available resources appropriate? - Is there (1) evidence of a match between the research interests of the applicant and the mentor and (2) a demonstrated ability and commitment of the mentor to help the mentee achieve his/her training goals? - Is there evidence that the mentor will foster a successful research career outcome for this applicant?
+- Are the mentor's research qualifications and available resources appropriate? - Is there (1) evidence of a match between the research interests of the applicant and the mentor (including an understanding of the applicant's research training needs) and (2) a demonstrated understanding and commitment of the mentor to help the mentee achieve their training goals? - Is there evidence that the mentor will foster a successful research career outcome for this applicant?

-Research proposal
+Research Plan

-- Is the research and training plan feasible for a one-year fellowship?
-How does that research and training plan fit into an overarching, longer-term research project and career trajectory? - Does the research plan address a scientifically significant problem in epilepsy research, for example as framed by the 2021 NINDS Benchmarks for Epilepsy Research or the Institute of Medicine 2012 research recommendations around public health for epilepsy research? - Is the project well-conceived, with clear hypotheses, potential alternative outcomes, and a strong scientific premise?
-Does it include clear hypotheses and potential alternative outcomes?
-Does it consider key biological variables like gender and include authentication of key biological and/or chemical resources, if appropriate, as defined by the NIH guidelines on rigor & transparency? - Are planned analyses and statistical approach appropriate for the proposed study design and methods?
+- Is the research and training plan feasible for a one-year fellowship? - How does that research and training plan fit into an overarching, longer-term research project and career trajectory? - Does the research plan address a scientifically significant problem in epilepsy research, for example as framed by the 2021 NINDS Benchmarks for Epilepsy Research or the Institute of Medicine 2012 research recommendations around public health for epilepsy research? - Is the project well-conceived, with clear hypotheses, potential alternative outcomes, and a strong scientific premise?
+Please refer to NIH guidelines for more clarification on these definitions. - Are the overall strategy, methodology, and analyses well-reasoned and appropriate to accomplish the specific aims of the project, with consideration of key variables as defined by the NIH guidelines on rigor & transparency? - Are planned analyses and statistical approach appropriate for the proposed study design and methods? - Does the proposed research include a data-sharing plan?
+While not required, it can provide added value to the work.

-• Is a plan outlined for data-sharing?
-This is not a requirement but can sometimes provide added value.